What five things do companies need to think about when creating a successful hyperlocal delivery model?

 The truth is that customers want a window of delivery within a few hours, a “hyperlocal” last-mile initiative that companies are finding difficult to deploy.
 “By the time the order comes in, it has to be processed and ready to go for us to meet that very narrow window,” adds Armanious.

 Last mile delivery is defined as ‘the movement of goods from a transportation hub to the final delivery destination’ – typically a personal residence – and is becoming more important than ever due to the surge of online ordering.
 The focus of last mile logistics is to deliver items to the end user when they expect it – which is as fast as possible.
-Last mile logistics has become an important area of interest for retailers because of the growing demand for fully integrated omnichannel retailing.
-Evolving omnichannel needs have made retailers evaluate their current transportation network capabilities and adjust accordingly.
+Last mile logistics has become an important area of interest for retailers, and manufacturers breaking into the e-commerce world, because of the growing demand for fully integrated omnichannel selling.
+Evolving omnichannel needs have made retailers and manufacturers evaluate their current transportation network capabilities and adjust accordingly.

 This year more than 40 percent of all e-commerce purchases will be made on Amazon – according to an eMarketer estimate.
 They have set the standard for fast shipping with their Amazon Prime subscribers and continue to rank high in customer service satisfaction.
 The online behemoth announced recently a new Amazon Delivery Service Partner program, which is designed to let entrepreneurs run with their own local delivery networks of up to 40 vans, all proudly displaying the Prime logo.